skerkour/bloom-legacy/README.md

   <!-- <p align="center">Empowering people with open technologies 🌍 (Android, IOS, Linux, MacOS, Windows, Server, Website)</p> -->
 </p>

+You no longer trust tech monopolies?<br/>
-You are done with your privacy invaded by advertisers?
+You are done with your privacy invaded by advertisers? <br/>
 Tired of being abused by Big Companies?
-You no longer trust tech monopolies?

-**We too, and that's why we built Bloom.**
+**We too, so we built Bloom.**

 [Try it for free](https://bloom.sh/download)